 - a.
-When Items possible, place items of evidence in a clear plastic container to prevent contamination and to permit visual identification; - b.
-Package items that may be sensitive to static should be packaged electricity in paper, as opposed to plastic, to prevent the build-up of static and possible loss of evidence upon opening=: - c.
-Under normal circumstances, Package firearms are to be packaged in a plastic bag.
-Empty; - i.
-The CSS or MCST detective shall: - Seal empty magazines, sealed in smaller plastic bags, should accompany which shall be accompanied with the firearm with which they were found.
-Ammunition; - 2.
-Package separately the ammunition, cartridge casings, or projectiles are to be packaged separately.
-Firearms which:

-- 3. Dry firearms that have been contaminated with biological materials, moisture, etc. must be dried prior tobefore packaging.
-Evidence; and e.4.
-Attach evidence stickers must be appropriately attached to the plastic bags appropriately. - d.
-AnyLabel the bag "Latenets" for any item that is to be processed for latent fingerprints should have the bag labeled "Latents," however, a service request must also be submitted to the Latent Fingerprint Group of the Crime Lab.: - e.
-Each_abel each item of evidence should be labeled, either on its container or by an attached tag in the case of large items=; - i.
-The label should include a unique designation (APD Department or other Gase #), case number), coinciding with the item, or assigned to the item in the report Uniform Incident Report and on the crime scene sketch. - e-ii.
+Items of evidence should be placed in a clear plastic container when possible to prevent contamination and to permit visual identification.
+Items which have been wet or bloody will be dried and stored in paper bags or paper envelopes to avoid possible detrimental biological changes. - b.
+Items that may be sensitive to static should be packaged in paper, as opposed to plastic, to prevent the build-up of static and possible loss of evidence upon opening. - c.
+Under normal circumstances, firearms are to be packaged in a plastic bag.
+Empty magazines, sealed in smaller plastic bags, should accompany the firearm with which they were found.
+Ammunition, cartridge casings, or projectiles are to be packaged separately.
+Firearms which have been contaminated with biological materials, moisture, etc. must be dried prior to packaging.
+Evidence stickers must be appropriately attached to the plastic bags. - d.
+Any item to be processed for latent fingerprints should have the bag labeled "Latents," however, a service request must also be submitted to the Latent Fingerprint Group of the Crime Lab. - e.
+Each item of evidence should be labeled, either on its container or by an attached tag in the case of large items.
+The label should include a unique designation (APD or other Case #), coinciding with the item, or assigned to the item in the report and on the crime scene sketch.
 The following lower case letter prefixes are to be used in designating items of evidence as indicated: